idaholab/moose/framework/doc/content/hit.md

 `Kernels/*/variable=a`, `*iable=?`, and `*/diff/*=a`, but `Kernels/*/variable=b`
 will not match.

 An `!=` operator is also available for negative matching.
-In the exaple above `Kernels/*/variable!=b` will match the variable line.
+In the example above `Kernels/*/variable!=b` will match the variable line.

 The `-i` option will turn all matching case insensitive (useful to match